 This was also a long exposure image, hence the blurred pedestrians.
 I used a mini tripod for stabilization.

 Richmond VA Photography Odds & Ends

-Here’s a few favorites that I am clumping together.
+Here are a few favorites that I am clumping together.
 These are images most RVA lovers will recognize.
-Some might take a few minutes, but none the less, pretty iconic for Richmond VA.
+Some might take a few minutes, but nonetheless, pretty iconic for Richmond VA.